Chaudharys were rich Zamindars from Rari, Fatehpur, Uttar Pradesh. Chaudhary is the title. It is interesting to know, how it was conferred.

 Kanpur used to be big Mandi at that time.
 Shivaraj started working in a railway godown in Kanpur: the spill over used to be his salary.

-Dhanraj, the youngest brother, was educated and passed BA.
-He was directly appointed Tehsildar and remained at that post throughout his life due to family’s participation in 1857 freedom struggle.
+Dhanraj, the youngest brother, was educated and passed BA with flying colours.
+He was appointed first Headmaster of Balwant Rajput College Agra in 1899 and was there till 1905.
+Thereafter, he was directly appointed Tehsildar and remained at that post throughout his life due to family’s participation in 1857 freedom struggle.

 Keshav Chandra Singh Chaudhary was elder of the two sons of Shivaraj.
 He was a bright student and landed up in the Allahabad University some time in the earlier part of the 20th century.
 At Allahabad, he was class fellow of Girija Shankar Bajpai, who later qualified for ICS and then became Governor of Maharashtra.
 Keshav scored highest marks in the science subjects but English used to be compulsory in those days and he was weak in the same.
 Bajpai’s English was good, he scored more marks in English and thus became overall topper and Keshav was second.